genesiscommunitysuccess/docs/docs/04_web/02_web-components/05_layout/01_dynamic-layout.md

 otherwise a runtime error will be thrown when the layout is attempted to be rendered on screen

 - **title**: string defining the title of the pane which contains the content
-- **closable**: boolean defining whether this element is closeable - if the root layout item is set to be **closable** but a specific item is not then it will not show the close button.
-Default false.
+- **closable**: boolean defining whether this element is closeable - Default false.
 - **height**: number defining the height of this item, relative to the other children of its parent in percent
 - **width**: number defining the width of this item, relative to the other children of its parent in percent